 The beach at Ness faces east, sheltered from the prevailing winds, with its own attractive harbour.
-It’s at the northern end of Lewis and the nearby Port of Ness is well worth a visit, with a good choice of family activities.
-There is also a west-facing beach nearby, backed by dunes and an outdoor play park for children.
+It’s at the northern end of Lewis and the nearby Port of Ness is well worth a visit.
+There is also a west-facing beach nearby, backed by dunes, as well as an outdoor play park for children.
 For a dramatic vista, visit the Butt of Lewis and its lighthouse on the northern tip of the island.
 Lewis has many ancient historical sites and Gaelic is spoken alongside English.
-The best access from the mainland is via the car ferry to nearby Stornoway, from Ullapool.
+The best access from the mainland is via the car ferry to nearby Stornoway from Ullapool.

 Andy’s relationship with the beach over time.

 A view of the beach across the harbour at Ness.